Best Practices for Brewery Websites

 The description of every beer is short, witty, yet informative.
 You won’t get bored since the captions are exciting, so you’ll want to click on the other beers to see what they wrote about it.

 Another small yet impressive element that only sharp-eyed visitors notice is the products’ background image.
 Whatever beer you click on, a monochromatic version of the artwork on the packaging will appear as the background image.

 When you go to Oskar Blues Breweries’ website, you immediately know what the company wanted its site to do.
 Promote their beers, advertise the taprooms that carry their product, and keep the fans appraised about any new product they have.

 Everything from the well-organized pages to the numerous call-to-action buttons points to those objectives.

 Just like most websites, the Oskar Blues Breweries homepage has a carousel of colorful pictures on its main page.
 One promotes their beers, another promotes the breweries and taprooms, and yet another image showcases which brew they recently crafted.

 In addition, the company pairs its products with fly fishing, so there is a page dedicated to festivals and other events related to that activity.
-It even has the link to their fish recipe page with beer pairing suggestions.
+It even links its fish recipe page with beer-pairing suggestions.

 If you only look at Lord Hobo Brewing’s name and logo, you will think it has something to do with royalty.
 But when you head to the company’s website, you will discover a fun and dynamic design that’s far from stiff or fussy that is often associated with that term.